-The carbonaceous catalysts with high coverage of acid functionality could depolymerize amorphous cellulose and to understand the efficiency of depolymerization, it could reflect on the glucose production which reached up to 39% as shown in Table 1.
+The carbonaceous catalysts with high coverage of acid functionality could depolymerize amorphous cellulose and to understand the efficiency of depolymerization, it could reflect on the glucose production which reached up to 39% as shown in Figure 1(a).
 On the other hand, the distribution of polymer or oligomer derived from depolymerized cellulose was studied by gel permeation chromatography (GPC) as well and surprisingly, as shown in Figure 1(b), peak molecular mass of glucans larger than regular amorphous cellulose was observed in GPC analysis after hydrolytic reaction and it suggested that glucan polymerization might occur simultaneously while using the aforementioned carbonaceous catalyst.
-In addition, we simply modified base functionality through neutralization of acid groups and this base functionalized surface can isomerize glucose to fructose up to 90% selectivity and it suggested that conjugate base could be used as base-catalyzed isomerization of glucose.
+The cellulosic residues collected after acid hydrolysis were characterized by powder X-ray diffraction (PXRD) and it revealed the trend of structural transformation for amorphous cellulose to recrystallized cellulose escalated during hydrolysis, as shown in Figure 1(c).
+These observations above indicated that recrystallization of amorphous cellulose indeed took place to impede the depolymerization during acid hydrolysis, which might lead to ineffective monosaccharide production.
+Therefore, to understand the kinetics of hydrolytic depolymerization in depth could shed the light to design efficient hydrolytic depolymerization system for biomass-derived polysaccharides in the future.
+In addition, we simply modified base functionality through neutralization of acid groups and this base functionalized surface can isomerize glucose to fructose up to 90% selectivity and it suggested that conjugate base could be used as basecatalyzed isomerization of glucose.

-Figure 1. (a) Demonstration of glucose production yield by using acid-functionalized surface and the fructose selectivity from glucose by using base-functionalized surface, respectively. (b) Molecular mass distribution (normalized) of amorphous cellulose after the hydrolytic reactions by acid-factionalized catalysts. (homogeneous reaction was carried out in the presence of 2 mol% acidity of H_2SO_4).
+Figure 1. (a) Demonstration of glucose production yield by using acid-functionalized surface and the fructose selectivity from glucose by using base-functionalized surface, respectively; (b) molecular mass distribution and (c) powder X-ray diffraction patterns of amorphous cellulose after the hydrolytic reactions by acid-factionalized catalysts. (homogeneous reaction was carried out in the presence of 2 mol% acidity of $H_2SO_4$ ).